romanmarkunas/blog-fibers-intro/blog/blog-fibers-intro.md

 be instrumented (changed).
 This is why if you try to launch tests directly via IntelliJ IDEA, Eclipse or other JUnit runner you will get
 ```
-TODO insert error message here
+java.lang.IllegalArgumentException: Fiber class
+com.romanmarkunas.blog.fibers.intro.server.SlowApplicationTest$1 has
+not been instrumented.
 ```

-Not this line in gradle `test` task:
+Note this line in gradle `test` task:
 ```
 jvmArgs "-javaagent:${configurations.quasar.iterator().next()}"
 ```